THE MIND-BODY PROBLEM

 - Emergentism does not explain why and how the brain gives rise to mind, but simply assumes that it happens.
 Not only does the question why the complexity of the brain would lead to consciousness remain unanswered, but also why the complexity increases at all.
 Considering that emergent systems are always open systems, it is possible that factor(s) external to the system force this increase.
-If this proposition is taken onboard, what these conditions and factors that contribute to the emergence of consciousness are, would need clarifying.
+If this proposition is taken on board, the conditions and factors that contribute to the emergence of consciousness would need clarification, as they are far from obvious.

 - The assembly of neurons and other cells that make up the brain undoubtedly produce some new qualities (e.g. an equivalent to the wetness of water would be the sponginess of the brain).
 However, the mind is different.
 Its phenomenal properties appear sharply dissimilar to those of the brain.
 It can be expected that the increased complexity of the nervous system would allow more complex processes in the brain to occur, but it seems implausible that sentient, experiencing entities could spontaneously evolve at one point out of wholly insentient, non-experiencing substance.